Hamadan: Demographics

+Language

+A majority of the population speaks the Hamadani dialect of Persian and standard Persian, with a Turkic minority.

+Population

+At the time of the 2006 National Census, the city's population was 473,149 in 127,812 households.
+The following census in 2011 counted 525,794 people in 156,556 households.
+The 2016 census measured the population of the city as 554,406 people in 174,731 households.

 Climate

-Hamadan province lies in a temperate mountainous region to the east of Zagros.
-The vast plains of the north and northeast of the province are influenced by strong winds, that almost last throughout the year.

-The various air currents of this region are: the north and north west winds of the spring and winter seasons, which are usually humid and bring rainfall.
-The west-east air currents that blow in the autumn, and the local winds that develop due to difference in air-pressure between the elevated areas and the plains, like the blind wind of the Asad Abad region.

-Hamadan is in the vicinity of the Alvand mountains and has a hot-summer mediterranean continental climate (Köppen: Dsa, Trewartha: Dc), in transition with a cold semi-arid climate (Köppen climate classification BSk), with snowy winters.
-In fact, it is one of the coldest cities in Iran.
+Hamadan has a hot-summer, Mediterranean-influenced continental climate (Köppen: Dsa, Trewartha: Dc), in transition with a cold semi-arid climate (Köppen: BSk).
+The city experiences hot, dry summers, and cold, snowy winters.
 The temperature may drop below -30 °C on the coldest days.
 Heavy snowfall is common during winter and this can persist for periods of up to two months.
-During the short summer, the weather is mild, pleasant, and mostly sunny.
+During the short summer, the weather is hot, and mostly sunny.